RaineyAbe/glacier-snow-cover-mapping/README.md

 ## Run the snow classification and snowline detection pipeline

 The workflow can be run using Jupyter Notebooks -- located in the `notebooks` directory or Python scripts -- located in the `scripts` directory.
 To run a Notebook, open a new Terminal, navigate (`cd`) to `snow-cover-mapping/notebooks`, activate the Conda environment (if using), and run the command `jupyter lab` or `jupyter notebook` to open the Jupyter interface in a web browser.

+Note: The first time you open a notebook, you will likely have to specify the kernel as `snow-cover-mapping`, which will then enable the use of the environment for future use in the notebook.

 #### 1. Download PlanetScope imagery
 Download imagery either through Planet Explorer or using the Python API with the `download_PlanetScope_images.ipynb` notebook.